 That’s what I call a ‘cortisol brain mush’ – very, very technical term, I know.

-Cortisol is the hormone that our body produces when we are under stress, so after 12 months of the world being bonkers our bodies are flooded with it and our brains feel mushy.
+Cortisol is the hormone that our body produces when we are under stress.
+So after a global pandemic and the continued uncertainty our bodies are flooded with cortisols and our brains feel pretty mushy.
 That’s why so many of us are experiencing these unpleasant physical, emotional and behavioural changes.

 This coupled with the usual stresses and strains of work is A LOT for even the most resilient person to manage, hence 79% of employees have reported mild to moderate burnout.